lucadonnoh/WLD-vkeys-verifier/README.md

 MISSING: `semaphore.circom` -> `semaphore.r1cs` verification.
 The main problem is that the circom compiler version used (circom@2.0.2) is non deterministic.
 A workaround is currently being investigated.

+Currently it only supports the circuit of depth 30.

 ## Build image

 `docker build . -t semaphore-verifier`